Local conference helps girls learn about careers, grow in confidence

 Imagine You Wichita is put on by the Sims Foundation of HOPE.

-It’s the 8th year for the conference held in Texas and Mississippi.
+It’s the eighth year for the conference held in Texas and Mississippi.
 This is the first time it’s being held in Wichita.

 The girls also had a chance to learn about health and wellness, gratitude, and community service.